MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hasanyindexfunction.md

 ## Returns

 Zero-based index position of the first item in *lookup_array* that is found in *string*.
-Returns -1 if none of the values were found or if *array* is empty.
+Returns -1 if none of the array items were found in the string or if *lookup_array* is empty.

 ## Example